Skip To Content

 Florida Policy Academic freedom

-All state agencies, universities, and local governments
+Parties affected: All state agencies, universities, and local governments

 Governor DeSantis issued Executive Order 25-44 establishing a Department of Government Efficiency task force to audit state agencies, universities, and local governments for “unnecessary spending, programs, courses, staff, and inefficiencies.”
 DeSantis stated that “ideological” courses and majors may be discontinued and threatened to “hold accountable” universities found circumventing Florida’s existing DEI ban through recharacterization.
 The order requires universities to submit six years of records on staffing, research grants, course syllabi, and programming, with on-campus visits to “ensure full compliance” with state law.